adicu/learn-datascience/CDSS DevFest Data Science Track.md

 <a id="top"></a>
 # CDSS DevFest Data Science Track

-*A short introduction to machine learning in python covering data manipulation, visualization, and basic supervised & unsupervised algorithms.*
+*A short introduction to data science in python covering data manipulation, visualization, and basic supervised & unsupervised algorithms.*

-Written and developed by [Lucas Schuermann](http://lvs.io), [CDSS](http://cdssatcu.com) and [ADI](adicu.com).
+Written and developed by [Lucas Schuermann](http://lvs.io) with many more amazing individuals from [CDSS](http://cdssatcu.com) (Rachel Zhang, Zach Robertson, Jillian Knoll, Ashutosh Nanda).

 <a href="#top" class="top" id="table-of-contents">Top</a>
 ## Table of Contents